 Every company has its own story, and its own journey to HANA.
 For some companies, it’s a slow and steady trip that takes five years or more.
 For others, it’s more like a frantic dash to upgrade technology, overcome problems or take advantage of new business opportunities.
-In Part 2 of What’s Your Journey, we explain the types of HANA migration — and how to learn where you fit in.
+In Part 2 of What’s Your Journey, we explain the types of SAP HANA migrations — and how to learn where you fit in.

-SAP HANA Migration By the Numbers
+SAP HANA Migrations By the Numbers

 In the second quarter of 2017, SAP recorded over 6,300 SAP HANA customers.
 Not all of those customers are actually running HANA in a production environment at the moment.
 Some of them are piloting testing and development programs, but the numbers still show how rapidly HANA is growing.